airtightdesign/atd-hidden-height/Readme.md

 # ATD Hidden Height

 Call the fucntion by passing a dom node of hidden element.
-Returns the height of the elemeent.
+Returns the height of the element.

 ## Installation